StuntsPT/Structure_threader/docs/usage.md

 -t is the number of threads to use and -p the path for the *STRUCTURE* binary.

 The program should be run in the same directory where the files "mainparams" and "extraparams" for your *STRUCTURE* run are placed.
 Please see [Installation](install.md) for information on how to achieve this.
+Alternatively, you can specify the path to where your parameter files (`mainparams` and `extraparams` or `parameters.txt`) and *Structure_threader* will read parameters from the specified location.
+This can be achieved using the `--params` switch.

 ### `plot` mode